vtexdocs/help-center-content/docs/faq/en/kitlook-is-not-displayed-in-the-shop-window.md

 ---
-title: Kitlook is not displayed in the shop window
+title: 'Kitlook is not displayed in the shop window'
 id: 5BoJ5sHNE43tYckp1Z8Fec
 status: PUBLISHED
 createdAt: 2019-02-20T17:47:19.370Z